16.1 Animal Science:

 - Horse projects and/or horseless projects are not allowed or an option for Cloverkids.
 They are not allowed to handle, ride or participate in or at 4-H events.

-- Calves or other animals weighing more than 350 pounds at time of show are not allowed or appropriate for this age group.
+- Animals weighing more than 350 pounds at time of show are not allowed or appropriate for this age group.